 "A promising new stage is opening up to anarchism in Spain.
-The old militants, still ready for the struggle, are contemplating former successes and failures: the young, having recently entered the arena, are supplementing inexperience with their devastating dynamism and superior intellectual preparation.
-The revitalisation of anarchism in the Iberian Peninsula may herald an anarchist renaissance in Europe and America."
+The old militants, still ready for the struggle, are contemplating former successes and failures: the young, having recently entered the arena, are

 PICKET PROTEST OVER BULGARIAN ANARCHISTS

 ON THE weekend of Sept 10th and 11th two pickets were held in London to protest against the maltreatment of anarchists in Bulgaria.
 The picket on Saturday was held outside the offices of the Bulgarian Tourist Board in Regent St, the one on Sunday outside the Bulgarian Embassy near Gloucester Road.